Home Ministry recommends CBI probe against Oxfam India | Law-Order

 Aman Biradari was one of the NGOs to which Oxfam India transferred foreign contributions, violating the law, sources said.

+In a statement, Oxfam India said it is fully compliant with Indian laws and has filed all its statutory compliances, including FCRA returns, in a timely manner since its inception.
+"Oxfam India has been cooperating with all government agencies since its FCRA registration wasn't renewed in December 2021.
+We have filed a plea in the Delhi High Court against the decision to not renew our FCRA registration.
+The high court has asked the Union government to respond to our plea," the NGO said.

-During a survey by the Income-Tax department, multiple emails were found which revealed that Oxfam India was allegedly planning to circumvent provisions of the FCRA by routing funds to other FCRA-registered associations or through the for-profit consultancy route, sources said.
+Sources, however, said during a survey by the Income-Tax department, multiple emails were found which revealed that Oxfam India was allegedly planning to circumvent provisions of the FCRA by routing funds to other FCRA-registered associations or through the for-profit consultancy route.

 The survey also ''exposed'' Oxfam India as a probable instrument of the foreign policy of foreign organisations or entities, which have funded the NGO liberally over the years, they said.